MasterBowtie/DominionStrategy/doc/Plan.md

         *   save input from user
         *   check if string is printable and not an empty string
             *   return string

-    printCard()
-    *   call and save results for getIntegerInput for amount of cards
-    *   if input valid answer
-        *   call currentDeck.print(result)

     saveDeck()
     *   call and save results for getStringInput